Didilya/policy/Terms & Conditions.md

                   to translate the app into other languages, or make derivative versions.
-The app itself, and all the trade marks, copyright, database rights and other intellectual property rights related to it, still belong to Dilyara Diyarova.
+The app itself, and all the trade marks, copyright, database rights and other intellectual property rights related to it, still belong to Dilyara Diyarova and Barak Toledano.
                 </p> <p>
-                  Dilyara Diyarova is committed to ensuring that the app is as useful and efficient as possible.
+                  Dilyara Diyarova and Barak Toledano is committed to ensuring that the app is as useful and efficient as possible.
 For that reason, we reserve the right to make changes to the app or to charge for its services, at any time and for any reason.
 We will never